agile-ts/documentation/docs/Interfaces.md

 ## `HasConfig`

 The `HasConfigInterface` is used as configuration object in functions like `hasGroup()` or `hasSelector()`.
-Here is a Typescript Interface for quick reference, however each property will be explained in more detail below.
+Here is a Typescript Interface for quick reference.
+However, each property is explained in more detail below.
 ```ts
 export interface HasConfigInterface {
   notExisting?: boolean;